ntustison/Histograms/Text/stitched.md

 expectation-maximization (EM) algorithm [@Dempster:1977aa].
 These algorithms have the advantage, in contrast to histogram-only algorithms, \textcolor{blue}{that} the intensity thresholds between class labels are softened which demonstrates some relative robustness to certain imaging distortions, such as noise.
-However, as we will demonstrate, all these algorithms are flawed in the inherent assumption that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.
+However, all these algorithms are flawed in the inherent assumption that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.

 Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3) algorithm [@Sled:1998aa], to mitigate MR intensity inhomogeneity artefacts.
-Interestingly, N3/N4 also iteratively optimizes towards a final solution using information from both the histogram and image domains.
-Based on the intuition that the bias field acts as a smoothing convolution operation on the original image intensity histogram, N3/N4 optimizes a nonlinear (i.e., deformable) intensity mapping, based on histogram deconvolution.
+Interestingly, N3/N4 iteratively optimizes towards a final solution using information from both the histogram and image domains.
+Based on the intuition that the bias field acts as a smoothing convolution operation on the original image intensity histogram, N3/N4 optimizes a nonlinear (i.e., deformable) intensity mapping based on histogram deconvolution.
 This nonlinear mapping is constrained such that its effects smoothly vary across the image.
-Additionally, due to the deconvolution operation, this nonlinear mapping sharpens the histogram peaks which presumably correspond to tissue types.
-While such assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image features from being generated, it is not clear what effects N4 parameter choices have on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations and not robust to the aforementioned MR intensity nonlinearities.
+Additionally, due to the deconvolution operation, this mapping sharpens the histogram peaks which presumably correspond to distinct tissue types.
+While such assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image features from being generated, it is not clear what effects N4 parameter choices have on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations and less robust to the aforementioned MR artefacts.

 ## Motivation for current study

 \begin{figure}[!h] \centering
   \includegraphics[width=0.9\linewidth]{Figures/motivation.pdf}
-  \caption{Illustration of the effect of MR nonlinear intensity warping on the histogram structure where the amount of random 1-D deformation increases with each row.
-By simulating these types of intensity changes, we can visualize the effects on the underlying intensity histograms and investigate the effects on salient outcome measures.
+  \caption{\textcolor{blue}{
-  Here we simulate intensity mappings which, although relatively small, can have a significant effect on the histogram structure.}
+  Illustration of the effect of MR nonlinear intensity warping on the histogram structure using a representative sampling of the simulations used in the experiments in this work.
+By simulating these types of nonlinear intensity changes, we can visualize the effects on both the image and the corresponding intensity histograms and investigate the effects on salient outcome measures.
+These simulated intensity mappings, although relatively small and difficult to distinguish in the image domain, can have an algorithmically consequential effect on the histogram structure.}}
   \label{fig:motivation}
 \end{figure}

-Investigating the assumptions outlined above, particularly those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms
+Investigating the assumptions outlined above, particularly those associated with the intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms